theopn/theopn.github.io/content/blog/2025-11-28-framework-intel-ax210-upgrade.md

 The real test is whether it can holds a reliable connection even in crowded areas, which was my biggest issue with the MediaTek.
 I cannot test that until next week when the Thanksgiving break ends, so fingers crossed.

+> And it was a worthy upgrade for sure!
+> Read the update in the top of the post!